 Answer: All requirements and expectations are thoroughly reviewed and signatures are obtained by all parties at the onset of the internship.
-Therefore, student non-compliance during the internship may result in: temporary suspension from internship; dismissal from the internship worksite; a failing semester grade being assigned; and the student not being allowed to participate in the senior graduation ceremony.
-Failure to keep passing grades in all academic coursework during the duration of the internship will also be treated as non-compliance and may lead to suspension or dismissal from the internship.
-See Internship Suspension/Removal Policy on page 5.
+Therefore, student non-compliance during the internship may result in temporary suspension from internship; dismissal from the internship worksite; a failing semester grade; and the student not being allowed to participate in the senior graduation ceremony.
+Failure to keep passing grades in all academic coursework during the duration of the internship will also be treated as noncompliance and may lead to suspension or dismissal from the internship.
+For more details, see Internship Suspension/Removal Policy on page 6.